4.7. Image Classes¶

 Use GrayscaleImage.to_rgb_image()

-to an RGB image.
+to convert a GrayscaleImage to an RGBImage.
 All grayscale values are repeated for the R, G, B channels.

 Both methods require no parameters and return the other image object type.

-4.8.10.
+4.7.10.
 Image Profile¶

 An image profile is a line profile of a generated image in x- or y-direction.

-It is created by the profile()
+It is created by the profile() method.

-define the positional value for the profile.
+The parameters x and y define the positional value for the profile.

-The following example generates an image profile in y-direction at x=0
+The following example generates an image profile in y-direction at x=0:

 bins, vals = img.profile(x=0)